6.1 - Reporting the Bilan Carbone®

 3️⃣ Voluntary presentation for evaluation

-Additional requirements for supporting documents
+Additional requirements relating to supporting documents

 The tabs below list the supporting documents by maturity level of the assessment.
 The organisation may share documents corresponding to higher levels, particularly where efforts have been made to go further than what is required for its maturity level.
-All transmitted documents must be written in a language mastered by the evaluation team.
+All documents provided must be written in a language mastered by the evaluation team.

 Sharing these documents with the evaluator may be subject to a confidentiality agreement.